akutuva21/crnt-lean/docs/persistence-gac.md

   (`coneDual`) with bipolar and Farkas duality; the δ-uncertainty field `F_{F,δ}(X)` (`toricField`, monotone in δ) and the inclusion `ẋ ∈ F_{F,δ}(logCoords x)`.
 The full fan axioms (covering, closure under faces) are not imposed; `Geometry/ConeFace.lean` has the exposed-face and lattice fragments.
-- **The embedding** (`Dynamics/{ToricEmbedding,ToricEmbeddingOrder,ToricEmbeddingWR}.lean`): a
+- **The embedding** (`Dynamics/{ToricEmbedding,ToricEmbeddingOrder,ToricEmbeddingWR}.lean`): a single
-  toric system's velocity lies in the polar cone, by ordering complexes along an interior direction and summing consecutive differences (Abel summation), assembled over a cycle cover of a weakly reversible network.
+  cycle's velocity lies in the polar cone, by ordering complexes along an interior direction and summing consecutive differences (Abel summation).
+The assembly over a weakly-reversible network is conditional on a cycle cover (`NetworkCycleDecomposition`), which is taken as a graph-theoretic
+  hypothesis: weak reversibility is defined through `Relation.ReflTransGen`, and no cycle-extraction lemma derives the cover from it.
 - **Zero-separating surfaces** (`Dynamics/ZeroSeparating.lean`, `Geometry/{ZeroSeparatingCurve2D,
   ZeroSeparatingSurface,FaithfulCurve,FaithfulCurve2D,FaithfulCurve2DFan,FaithfulCurveExistence,
   FaithfulCurveGeneral}.lean`, `Dynamics/{PolyRegionInvariant,PolyRegionStrictInvariant,